Shuttl-Tech/droidColdStartTime/README.md

 * Initialize the objects.
 * Create and initialize the activity.
 * Inflate the layout.
-* Draw your application for the first time.
+* Draw application for the first time.
 * The reported log line looks similar to the following example:

 >ActivityManager: Displayed com.android.myexample/.StartupTiming: